seek-oss/braid-design-system/.changeset/curvy-crabs-grow.md

 <IconNumberedList />
 ```

-As a result we are deprecated `IconList` in favour of the more specific list types.
-The `IconList` will be removed in a future major version.
+As a result we have deprecated `IconList` in favour of the more specific list types. `IconList` will be removed in a future major version.

 ### MIGRATION GUIDE